Fast-Trips/fast-trips/doc/source/howitworks.rst

 sampling interval, we build a shortest path from each origin to all destinations, calculate common skims, and then average over time sampling points by taking the mean.

-Regarding 2), ...

-If you only want one user_class - purpose combination per access/egress combination, you can specify these in the ``pathweight_ft.csv`` file.
-Note that at the moment you will probably want this due to the caveat mentioned in :ref:`Pathfinding details`.
+Regarding 2), the user can provide a list of combinations for which skims are sought.
+An example would be [(all, work, walk, transit, walk, 10)].
+The generic form is [(user_class, purpose, access_mode, transit_mode, egress_mode, VoT)] and any number of these can be provided.
+Note that at the moment you will probably want to provide only one combination of (user_class, purpose, VoT) because of the pathfinding details mentioned in :ref:`Pathfinding details`.

 Running skimming